 ✿Write to your congressman and Senators asking them to write a bill banning these pesticides.
 But since this is a quixotic request (given that the chemical and oil companies now own a majority of congress people) you can take personal action since many of these insecticides are common household products.

 ✿ Check any insecticides that you own, if they contain the word “SYSTEMIC” and/or have lovely Madison names such as “Gaucho” “Admire” “Merit” “Advantage” or “Winner” (you get the point!) you need to dispose of them.
-On the back check to see if the insecticides contain Imidacloprid, Clothianidin, Thiamethoxam, acetimiprid or other lesser known nicotinoids (look it up if not from the above list!).
+On the back check to see if the insecticides contain Imidacloprid, Clothianidin, Thiamethoxam, acetimiprid or other lesser known nicotinoids.

-✿ If you must purchase an insecticide, look for organic options such as nematodes, or products containing natural products such as pyrethrins, neem oil or other natural oils such as rosemary & peppermint
+✿ Look for organic options such as nematodes, or products containing pyrethrins, neem oil or other natural oils such as rosemary & peppermint

 ✿ Alert and educate your neighbors to this unfolding disaster.
 When the public becomes involved, things will change!